delchevm/MetOffice_DayCode/README.md

 Requests data for specified coordinate locations.
 The response will include weather observation for the current day and the day before, and weather forecasts for the following 6 days.
 The current focus of the script is to extract the weather significant daily code corresponding to a daily observation/forecast (e.g. "Sunny day", "Light rain", etc.).
 These get recorded in a pre-set excel workbook for easy distribution against the corresponding date.
 It's worth noting here that, existing data (weather codes) for a particular day will be overwritten if the current API response covers that date as information in the latest response is considered to be more accurate.
-The script outputs the raw JSON response from the API for each city in case a future need is identified to analyse data available from the response but not currently covered by the script.
+A separate file with the JSON response is recorded for each city to cover any future need for analysis that is not be included in the current script.

 # Depends: